seezelop/blue-team-labs/labs/02-wazuh-sysmon-process-monitoring/README.md

 Wazuh received the Sysmon event and generated an alert.

-Key Wazuh rule information:
+Wazuh Rule Information

-rule.id: 92066
+Rule ID: 92066
-rule.level: 4
+Rule level: 4
-rule.groups: sysmon, sysmon_eid1_detections, windows
+Rule groups: sysmon, sysmon_eid1_detections, windows MITRE ATT&CK ID: T1059.001
-rule.mitre.id: T1059.001
-rule.mitre.tactic: Execution
+MITRE tactic: Execution
-rule.mitre.technique: PowerShell
+MITRE technique: PowerShell

-The original Sysmon event was:
+Original Sysmon Event
+Field: data.win.system.eventID

-data.win.system.eventID: 1
+Value: 1

 Sysmon Event ID 1 represents a process creation event.

 Event Analysis

-Key fields observed in the event:
+System Information

-data.win.system.eventID: 1
+Event ID: 1
-data.win.system.providerName: Microsoft-Windows-Sysmon
+Provider name: Microsoft-Windows-Sysmon
-data.win.system.channel: Microsoft-Windows-Sysmon/Operational
+Channel: Microsoft-Windows-Sysmon/Operational
+Process Information

-data.win.eventdata.image: C:\Windows\SysWOW64\calc.exe
+Image: C:\Windows\SysWOW64\calc.exe
-data.win.eventdata.commandLine: "C:\Windows\system32\calc.exe"
+Command line: "C:\Windows\system32\calc.exe"
-data.win.eventdata.currentDirectory: C:\Tools\Sysmon\
+Current directory: C:\Tools\Sysmon\
+Parent Process Information

-data.win.eventdata.parentImage: C:\Windows\SysWOW64\WindowsPowerShell\v1.0\powershell.exe
+Parent image: C:\Windows\SysWOW64\WindowsPowerShell\v1.0\powershell.exe
-data.win.eventdata.parentCommandLine: "C:\Windows\SysWOW64\WindowsPowerShell\v1.0\powershell.exe"
+Parent command line: "C:\Windows\SysWOW64\WindowsPowerShell\v1.0\powershell.exe" Security Context

-data.win.eventdata.integrityLevel: High
+Integrity level: High
+Wazuh Detection Information
-rule.id: 92066
+Rule ID: 92066
-rule.description: calc.exe binary in a suspicious location launched by powershell.exe
+Rule description: calc.exe binary in a suspicious location launched by powershell.exe Field Interpretation

-Field interpretation:

-Field	Meaning
-eventID: 1	Sysmon Process Create event providerName	Event source: Microsoft-Windows-Sysmon channel	Sysmon Operational event channel image	Process that was executed commandLine	Command line used to launch the process currentDirectory	Directory from where the process was launched parentImage	Process that launched the child process parentCommandLine	Command line of the parent process integrityLevel	Privilege/integrity context of the process rule.id: 92066	Wazuh rule that matched the event T1059.001	MITRE ATT&CK mapping for PowerShell
+eventID: 1: Sysmon Process Create event.
+providerName: Source that generated the event, in this case Microsoft-Windows-Sysmon.
+channel: Windows Event Log channel where the event was recorded.
+image: Process that was executed.
+commandLine: Command line used to launch the process.
+currentDirectory: Directory from which the process was launched.
+parentImage: Process that launched the child process.
+parentCommandLine: Command line associated with the parent process.
+integrityLevel: Privilege and integrity context of the process. rule.id: 92066: Wazuh rule that matched the event.
+T1059.001: MITRE ATT&CK mapping associated with PowerShell.
 SOC Investigation Notes

-The observed process chain was:
+Observed Process Chain
 powershell.exe
-   └── calc.exe
+calc.exe

 In this lab, the activity was expected and controlled.

 However, from a SOC perspective, parent-child process relationships are important because they help analysts understand how a process was launched.

 PowerShell launching another process is not automatically malicious.
-It depends on context.
+The activity must be evaluated in context.

-Questions an analyst should ask:
+Questions an Analyst Should Ask
 What process was executed?
-Who executed it?
+Who executed the process?
 What command line was used?
 What was the parent process?
 Is this parent-child relationship expected?
 Was the process launched from a normal path?
 Was the activity repeated?
 Is there related network activity?
-Is there any follow-up behavior after process execution?
+Was there any follow-up behavior after process execution?
+Investigation Assessment

-In this case, the event was classified as lab activity because it was manually generated to validate Sysmon and Wazuh telemetry.
+The event was classified as expected lab activity because it was manually generated to validate Sysmon and Wazuh telemetry.

 MITRE ATT&CK